sharetribe/flex-docs/src/docs/ftw-content/hosted-microcopy/index.md

    - To ensure that client-side rendering has the same version of microcopy, the asset version is passed (through preloaded state) to front end.
-   - Note: FTW does not pass the microcopy itself from the server to browser.
+   - Note: The template does not pass the microcopy itself from the server to browser.
 The reason is that if browser fetches the versioned asset file directly, it can leverage browser's cache.
 So, every page load, after the initial one, will use the _translation.json_ file from the browser's local cache.

    ```js
      .then(() => {